aloknecessary/aloknecessary/README.md

 ### Hi there 👋

-I’m Alok, a full-stack lead cum devops engineer, robust coder and self-proclaimed designer who specializes in full stack development.
-I make it my mission to translate user-focused designs into pixel-perfect websites or server applications that run blazing fast.
-I believe in the fact that "Making mistakes is better than faking perfections." 🙂
+I’m Alok, currently working as a Solution Architect, with extensive experience as a full-stack lead and DevOps engineer.
+I’m a skilled coder and an enthusiastic designer passionate about full-stack development.
+I specialize in architecting scalable solutions, transforming user-centric designs into pixel-perfect websites, and building high-performance server applications.
+My philosophy: "Making mistakes is better than faking perfection." 🙂

 <!-- **aloknecessary/aloknecessary** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->